HaHmada/Toolkit-To-Install-Recovery-Stock-TWRP-For-Certus/README.md

 **Toolkit FlashTWRP For Redmi 6/6A**

-This Toolkit Makes It Easy For You To Install TWRP With Your Computer
+This Toolkit Makes It Easy For You To Install TWRP On Redmi 6/6A With Your Computer

 **Warning!!!** This Toolkit Only For Windows XP Or New Version Of Windows